WATER RESISTANCE OF WATCHES

 What does it mean for a watch to be “waterproof?”

 No watch is waterproof.
 There is always a limit to how much water pressure a watch can handle.
 The term “waterproof” implies that a watch can’t leak under any circumstance.
-However, under certain circumstances anything can leak.
-Therefore, in the watch industry, we refer to a watch’s ability to withstand water pressure as “water resistance”.
+However, under certain circumstances any watch can leak.
+Therefore we refer to a watch’s ability to withstand water pressure as “water resistance”.

 SWIMMING, SHOWERING & BATHING